Using Google Scholar

 No, Google Scholar has arranged with some publishers to allow Google to index the content of that publisher's books and journals.

 The vast majority of scholarly literature is still only available through the various databases, e-books and e-journals which your Library purchases.
 Use Edinburgh Napier's LibrarySearch service to perform a comprehensive literature search for your study or research.

 Using Google Scholar on campus

-If you are on campus and opt to locate references using Google Scholar, you can see whether Edinburgh Napier has access to an item by using the SFX link beside the reference.
+If you are on campus and opt to locate references using Google Scholar, you can see whether Edinburgh Napier has access to an item by using the View It link beside the reference.

-No SFX link beside the Google Scholar reference indicates that your library does not have immediate access to the item.
+No View It link beside the Google Scholar reference indicates that the library does not have immediate access to the item.
 Check LibrarySearch.
 If the item is not available, see our Other Libraries section or contact an Edinburgh Napier Library service desk if you wish to obtain it on inter library loan.